Family who died in freezing cold by US-Canada border identified

 Mr Grewal said he heard rumours the family walked for 11 hours.
 "You don't expose yourself to that degree of cold for minutes, let alone hours," he said.

-Such questions have consumed Indian communities in Winnipeg, said Hemant Shah an Indian ex-pat, who organised a virtual prayer for the Patel family this week.
+Such questions have consumed Indian communities in Winnipeg, said Hemant Shah, an Indian ex-pat, who organised a virtual prayer for the Patel family this week.

 "There are lots of Patel families here, lots of Indo-Canadians," he said.
 "Everybody's talking, making their own theories."